Australian Professional Standards for

 All early childhood teachers as well as school teachers working in WA need to be registered with the Teacher Registration Board in that state.
 However, if you’re a “care giver in a childcare centre”, you don’t need to be registered as a teacher, the board says.
 If that confuses you, visit this page, which is just for those working in the early childhood sector.

 You’ll find the board’s Conditions of Registration Policy here and this is the fees page.

 This page starts you on your registration journey as a provisional teacher.
 You can apply as long as you’ve graduated with a teaching qualification in the past five years from an accredited institution.
 You’ll find links to various forms here to apply for provisional, non-practising, limited or full registration.
 To move from provisional to full registration in WA, you need to have taught for a minimum of 100 days in the previous five years in a WA, Australian or New Zealand school.
 Find out more from this page, which asks you to log in to the TRBWA teacher portal.

 Tasmania – Registration Path

-Download this 14-page PDF or watch these videos if you’re looking to change your registration category, such as from provisional to fully registered.
-You’ll need to submit teaching proficiency evidence linked to the national teaching standards.
+If you’re looking to change your registration category, such as from provisional to fully registered., you’ll need to submit teaching proficiency evidence linked to the national teaching standards.
 That evidence needs to be from your teaching practice within the past five years.
 In Tasmania, you’ll need to teach for a minimum of 185 days with one or more employer to gain this evidence towards your application for full registration.